oliviawestmacottssw/SSW.Rules.Content/rules/scheduling---do-you-have-a-consistent-naming-convention-for-your-bookings/rule.md

-​To do this, the subject field of the appointments should be as follows:
+To do this, the subject field of the appointments should be as follows:

    Client [Project] - Name[s]